rust-lang/rfcs/text/0000-const-type-inference.md

    | |_^
 ```

-If this significantly complicates the implementation, we can leave it outside the scope of thie RFC.
+If this significantly complicates the implementation, we can leave it outside the scope of this RFC.